zdravkov/kendo-docs/getting-started/using-kendo-with/using-kendo-in-responsive-web-pages.md

 ---
-nav_title: Using Kendo In Responsive Web Pages
+title: Using Kendo In Responsive Web Pages
 description: How to auto-resize kendo widgets when put in resizable containers (splitter or window).
 ---